basecamp/policies/terms/index.md

 1. We make a promise to our customers to support our Services [until the end of the Internet](../until-the-end-of-the-internet/index.md).
 That means when it comes to security, privacy, and customer support, we will continue to maintain any legacy Services.
 Sometimes it becomes technically impossible to continue a feature or we redesign a part of our Services because we think it could be better or we decide to close new signups of a product.
 We reserve the right at any time to modify or discontinue, temporarily or permanently, any part of our Services with or without notice.
 2. Sometimes we change the pricing structure for our products.
 When we do that, we tend to exempt existing customers from those changes.
 However, we may choose to change the prices for existing customers.
 If we do so, we will give at least 30 days notice and will notify you via the email address on record.
 We may also post a notice about changes on our websites or the affected Services themselves.

+## Uptime, Security, and Privacy

+1. Your use of the Services is at your sole risk.
+We provide these Services on an “as is” and “as available” basis.
+We do not offer service-level agreements for most of our Services — here’s [the one exception](https://basecamp.com/about/policies/sla) — but do take uptime of our applications seriously.
+Visit https://www.basecampstatus.com/ to see the status of our Services.
+2. We reserve the right to temporarily disable your account if your usage significantly exceeds the average usage of other customeres of the Services.
+Of course, we'll reach out to the account owner before taking any action except in rare cases where the level of use may negatively impact the performance of the Service for other customers.
+3. We take many measures to protect and secure your data through backups, redundancies, and encryption.
+We enforce encryption for data transmission from the public Internet.
+There are some edge cases where we may send your data through our network unencrypted.
+Please refer to our [Security Overview](../security/index.md) for full details.
+4. When you use our Services, you entrust us with your data.
+We take that trust to heart.
+You agree that Basecamp may process your data as described in our Privacy Policy  and for no other purpose.
+We can access your data for the following reasons:
+  1. To help you with support requests you make.
+We'll ask for express consent before accessing your account.
+  2. To safeguard Basecamp.
+We'll look at logs and metadata as part of our work to ensure the security of your data and the Services as a whole.
+If necessary, we may also access accounts as part of an [abuse report investigation](../abuse/how-we-handle/index.md).
+  3. To the extent required by applicable law.
+5. We use third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Services.
+You can see a list of all subprocessors who handle personal data for our Services.

 ## Copyright and Content Ownership

 1. All content posted on the Service must comply with U.S. copyright law.